 Nebulisers are used for emergency and domiciliary treatment of many respiratory diseases.
 Indications for nebuliser use include the management of exacerbations and long-term treatment of chronic obstructive pulmonary disease (COPD), management of cystic fibrosis, bronchiectasis, HIV/AIDS and symptomatic relief in palliative care.
 The British Guideline produced jointly by the British Thoracic Society (BTS) and Scottish Intercollegiate Guidelines Network (SIGN) on the management of asthma identifies a limited use for nebulisers in this condition.

 There are few cases in which the British Guideline recommends nebuliser use.
 It initially states that there are insufficient data to make a recommendation about their use in life-threatening asthma.
 However, later the Guideline does recommend that the nebulised route (oxygen-driven) be used for the delivery of high-dose beta agonists in acute asthma with life-threatening features.
-Nebulisers have, however, certainly been used in this situation to deliver high-dose inhaled drugs.
 If a nebuliser is used in the emergency situation, there are theoretical risks of oxygen desaturation whilst using air-driven compressors.
 Therefore, nebulisers should be oxygen-driven with a 'high flow regulator' fitted to the cylinder in order to provide the necessary flow rate of 6 L/minute.

-The National Institute for Health and Clinical Excellence (NICE) recommends that when using nebulisers in COPD the following should be considered:
+The National Institute for Health and Care Excellence (NICE) recommends that when using nebulisers in COPD the following should be considered:

 - Consider a nebuliser for people with distressing or disabling breathlessness despite maximum therapy with inhalers.